nam1410/github_made_easy/Upload your repository from local to remote.md

 ## check if there are any submodules in the current or nested directories. go to the directory and type
 1. ```rm -rf .git```

-## run the following in order in command terminal (change to the directory you want to upload - cd dir_name/)
+## run the following in order in command terminal
 1. ```git init```
 2. ```git add .```
 3. ```git commit -m "Initial commit"```